googlecodelabs/cloud-nebulous-serverless/README.md

 ### Cost

-While many Google APIs can be used without fees, use of Google Cloud (Platform) products &amp; APIs is _not_ free.
-Certain Google Cloud Platform (GCP) products do offer an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) for which you have to exceed in order to be billed.
+While many Google APIs can be used without fees, use of GCP products &amp; APIs is _not_ free.
+Certain products do offer an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits) which you have to exceed in order to be billed.
 For our purposes, while the Translation API does not explicitly list a free quota on that page, [its pricing information page](https://cloud.google.com/translate/pricing) indicates a certain number of [translated characters](https://cloud.google.com/translate/pricing#charged-characters) as a free monthly quota applied as a credit, so long as you stay within that limit, you should not incur any additional charges.
-When enabling any GCP services, you may be asked for an active billing account which requires a financial instrument such as a credit card.
-Reference all this pricing information before doing so.
+When enabling services, you may be asked for an active billing account which requires a financial instrument such as a credit card.
+Reference relevant pricing information before doing so.

-Furthermore, deploying to Google Cloud serverless compute platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
+Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
 [Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
 For greater transparency, Cloud Build builds your application image which is than sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing); storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
-However, you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
+However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
 (You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)

 ### Enable Cloud services used